Snixy Kitchen

 Mozzarella Turkey Meatballs with Basil

 Zucchini noodles are my go-to gluten-free pasta replacement.
 Here's the part where I tell you again how much I love my spiralizer - you can turn your favorite vegetables into pasta in mere seconds (literally about 30 seconds...).
 Zucchini noodles are like the blank canvas of spiralized vegetable pastas.
 Like traditional dough pasta, they soak up the flavors of whatever sauce you toss on top.
-With these meatballs and a dollop of sweet sun-dried tomato marinara on top, you're eating well tonight.
+With these meatballs and homemade marinara, you're eating well tonight.

 In other news, it's my last 20-something birthday today and I'm writing this post with a purring kitty on my belly.
 Life is good.